boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### 5G Network Slicing  {#sec-5g-slicing}

-5G Network Slicing is defined by the 3GPP  {{TS-28.530}} as an appraoch:
+5G Network Slicing is defined by the 3GPP  {{TS-28.530}} as an approach:

 {:quote}
 > "where logical networks/partitions are created, with appropriate isolation, resources and optimized topology to serve a purpose or service category (e.g. use case/traffic category, or for MNO internal reasons) or customers (logical system created "on demand")."